 Rest assured that in the wake of PRISM and the growth of the mobile ecosystem all of the above will be more and more important and not the other way around.
 Be clever and play by the rules.

-While this post covers some of the reasons and legal grounds for the privacy policies in mobile apps, it doesn't say much about the situation across the various app stores.
-That's why we've compiled a series of posts regarding that:
+While this post covers some of the reasons and legal grounds for the privacy policies in mobile apps, it doesn’t say much about the situation across the app stores.
+That’s why we’ve compiled two guides regarding that:

 Hopefully these resources will be helpful on the way to your perfect app store listing.